 Basic characteristics of short volatility strategies

-Being short volatility basically is selling financial catastrophe insurance and lottery tickets to other investors for a premium.
+Being short volatility basically means that one is selling financial catastrophe insurance and lottery tickets to other investors for a premium.

-Short volatility returns are strongly negatively skewed: long periods of extraordinarily consistent returns (that are in practice easily scalable to very high levels) are interspersed by large losses (that will wipe you out just as easily if leverage is too high).
+Short volatility returns have a strongly negative skew: long periods of extraordinarily consistent returns (that are in practice easily scalable to very high levels) are interspersed by large losses (that will wipe you out just as easily if leverage is too high).
 A good indication of that is the very high Sharpe ratio for constant monthly volatility selling before the financial crisis – from 1990-2007 – of 1,3.
 That´s more than three times as high as the equity risk premium – commonly assumed to be the highest return deliverer.
-The losses during the financial crisis caused the Sharpe ratio to drop to 0,35 (1990-2009) – in line with the risk premia of other asset classes.
-Since 2009 Sharpe ratios have been well over 3.
+The losses during the financial crisis caused this Sharpe ratio to drop to 0,35 (1990-2009) – in line with the risk premia of other asset classes.
+Since 2009 Sharpe ratios for short volatility strategies have been well over 3.